Posted on January 2, 2012

 - Requires any person who sells, rents or leases a firearm to obtain a state dealer license (unlicensed sellers may transfer no more than 4 firearms per year);

-- Bans most assault weapons and large capacity ammunition magazines, but not 50 caliber rifles;
+- Bans some assault weapons and large capacity ammunition magazines, but not 50 caliber rifles;

 - Requires all firearm purchasers to obtain a license, and report any lost or stolen firearms to law enforcement;